 14. The Biosphere – An environmental museum located on Saint Helen’s Island in the Parc Jean-Drapeau.

 Have you been to Montreal?
 Be sure to leave your favorite spots to visit in the comments below.

-For questions about this article or in-flight catering in Montreal, contact me at firstname.lastname@example.org.
+For questions about in-flight catering in Montreal, contact email@example.com.